Tick bites: First aid

 - You think you were bitten by a deer tick.
 You may need antibiotics.

-If possible, bring the tick with you to your doctor's appointment.
+If possible, bring the tick, or a photo of the tick, with you to your doctor's appointment.